uzyexe/dockerfile-newrelic/README.md

 # uzyexe/newrelic

-Run the New Relic server monitor daemon for docker and coreos server.
+Run the New Relic server monitor daemon.

 ## Dockerfile